tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ```

 This is like the wildcard, but also assigns the value of whatever it managed to
 match to the given name.
-So here, `x` would have the value `3` inside of the branch.
+Here, `x` would have the value `3` inside of the branch.

 We have:

 ```haskell